ArgoraTeam/arweave-globalstorage/README.md

-# globalStorage
+# arweave-globalstorage

 localStorage arweave synchronizer

-## What is globalStorage?
+## What is arweave-globalstorage?

-globalStorage is a wallet centric data storage solution for arweave applications on the permaweb.
+arweave-globalstorage is a wallet centric data storage solution for arweave applications on the permaweb.
 It is an hybrid local/on-chain storage solution made to be used the same way the native `localStorage` property works as library.

 ### As a protocol